 They have provided their services at renowned religious institutions, which speaks much about their level of knowledge.
 The temple’s crown was made by a Marathi craftsman using traditional techniques.

 Renovations to the temple began in 1990 and are expected to be completed by 2000.
 In three years and costing three crore rupees, the project was finished.
 Marble and pink granite were the primary stones utilized in the construction.

 The temple was intended to be a great example of architectural design.
 It was, therefore, possible to transform a temple that had been standing for 200 years into a beautiful, multistory, palace-like structure.

 The first level of the temple is a mezzanine floor primarily utilized for poojas and darshan (admission to the temple).
-The kitchen, which is used to prepare Shree’s Maha Naivedya (offering), and a restroom is located on the second level.
+The kitchen is used to prepare Shree’s Maha Naivedya (offering), and a restroom is located on the second level.

 The Naivedya cooked in the kitchen is transported to the sanctum sanctorum through a series of elevators.
 Using surveillance cameras, the floor is constantly monitored for security and alertness.
 Additionally, the administrative offices of the supervisor and deputy supervisor are located on this level.

 The primary office of the temple is located on the third level.
 Among its many features are a committee member’s chamber, a CEO chamber, a member’s chamber, an auditorium, and a computer room equipped to handle all contemporary administrative and information data processing needs.